 Do text or email to let me know you are joining the yoga classes.
-Hire a mat @ £1 but bring your towel for padding in poses, &/or cushion if more comfortable.
+Hire a mat @ £2 for charity if you don't have your own but bring your towel/blanket for padding in poses and warm in relaxation.
 Do come early to talk though any tips to ease back into yoga &/or especially as a beginner?

 Experience yoga as the quality of attention,

 rather that the quantity of minutes you have practiced,